Enrique Cabrero: Professional career

-Since 1982 he served as professor-researcher of the Public Administration Division of the Center for Economic Research and Teaching (CIDE) since 1982 and in the year of 2004 he held the position of director of this Division, to later become director of said Center.
+Since 1982 he served as professor-researcher of the Public Administration Division of the Center for Economic Research and Teaching (CIDE) since 1982 and in 2004 he held the position of director of this division, to later become director of said center.

 Other charges

 In 2011 he received the Caballero badge in the Order of the Academic Palms of the French ambassador in Mexico in recognition of his professional career in the academic and public administration fields.

 He is founder of the magazine Gestión y Política Pública del (CIDE).
 Founder of the Government and Local Management Award that the CIDE carries out annually.
 Author of several books and articles on decentralization issues and local governments.

-Among his most recent publications are "Federalism in the United Mexican States" that is part of the series "To Understand"; "Public action and local development" edited by the Economic Culture Fund and the book "The institutional design of science and technology policy in Mexico" done in co-authorship with Dr. Sergio López and Dr. Diego Valadés, published by the CIDE and the Legal Research Institute of the UNAM.
+Among his most recent publications are "Federalism in the United Mexican States" that is part of the series "To Understand"; "Public action and local development" edited by the Economic Culture Fund and the book The institutional design of science and technology policy in Mexico, done in co-authorship with Dr. Sergio López and Dr. Diego Valadés, published by the CIDE and the Legal Research Institute of the UNAM.